ben-clayton/metal-bug/README.md

 ## Running

-The bug can be reproduced with:
+The bug can be reproduced on a AMD Radeon Pro 5500M with:

 ```bash
 cd build # if you're not in ./build already